Nanabozho: Fight with Paul Bunyan

-An Ojibwe legend describes Nanabozho's encounter with folkloric lumberjack Paul Bunyan.
+A relatively recent series of Ojibwe legends describe Nanabozho's encounter with folkloric lumberjack Paul Bunyan, who originated among Canadian loggers in the 1800s.

 Along Bunyan's path of deforestation, Nanabozho confronts Bunyan in Minnesota and implores him to leave the state without logging any more timber.
 A fight ensues and they battle for forty days and forty nights.
-Nanabozho ends the fight by slapping Bunyan across the face with a Red Lake walleye fish.
+Nanabozho ends the fight by slapping Bunyan across the face with a giant walleye fish.
 After this, Bunyan "stumbles, [and] Nanabozho pulls at Paul’s whiskers, making him promise to leave the area."
-Unofficial sources add a portion in which Bunyan lands on his rear end at the end of the battle, creating Lake Bemidji with the shape of his buttocks.
+Another source for the legends add a portion in which Bunyan lands on his rear end at the end of the battle, creating Red Lake with the shape of his buttocks.

 This story claims to explain why Bunyan is beardless and facing west in the Lake Bemidji statue.
-(A nearby statue of a Native American figure that had locally acquired the name Nanabozho was actually a 1960s Muffler Man statue.
-It was taken down in 2025.)
+A nearby statue of a Native American figure that had locally acquired the name Nanabozho was actually a 1960s Muffler Man statue.
+It was taken down in 2025.